 control over the execution of documents.

-All this activity is related to working with the director and executives who are appointed by the director.
-In addition, these tasks do not require immediate execution, and the secretary will be able to plan his day himself, leaving time for receiving visitors, organizing meetings, fulfilling orders from the manager and other duties not directly related to office work.
+All this activity involves working with the director and performers appointed by the director.
+In addition, these tasks do not require immediate execution, and the secretary will be able to plan his day himself, leaving time for receiving visitors, organizing meetings, carrying out instructions from the manager and other duties not directly related to office work.

 The clerk will be responsible for the following processes: